Jonathan Xu: Tanjong Pagar United

 In 2010, it was announced that Xu would join Tanjong Pagar ahead of the 2011 S.League season.

 Admiralty FC

 After 2 years at Tanjong Pagar, Xu joined Admiralty FC in 2013 and he played in the NFL, division 1.

 Balestier Khalsa

-Xu returned to the S.League in 2014, where he joined Balestier Khalsa.
-Winning the Singapore Cup that year and earning a contract extension.
+Xu returned to the S.League in 2014, where he joined Balestier Khalsa, winning the Singapore Cup that year and earning a contract extension.
 He also won the runners up for the League Cup with the team.
-He made history scoring his career first goal in the AFC Cup against East Bengal, it is also the club's first ever goal in the tournament, the Tigers won 2-1 that match which was also their first AFC Cup victory.
+He made history scoring his career first goal in the AFC Cup against East Bengal.
+It was also the club's first ever goal in the tournament, and the Tigers won 2-1 in that match, which was also their first AFC Cup victory.
 On 7 August 2015, he scored his only goal in the S. League against Hougang United and this goal was nominated for the goal of the season.